shivanishah269/risc-v-core/README.md

 # Digital Logic with TL-Verilog and Makerchip

+All the examples shown below are done on Makerchip IDE using TL-verilog.
+Also there are other tutorials present on IDE which can be found [here](https://makerchip.com/sandbox/) under Tutorials section.

 ## Combinational logic

+Starting with basic example in combinational logic is an inverter.
+To write the logic of inverter using TL-verilog is `$out = ! $in;`.
+There is no need to declare `$out` and `$in` unlike Verilog.
+There is also no need to assign `$in`.
+Random stimulus is provided, and a warning is produced.

+Below is snapshot of Combinational Calculator.

 ## Sequential logic

+Starting with basic example in sequential logic is Fibonacci Series with reset.
+To write the logic of Series using TL-Verilog is `$num[31:0] = $reset ?
+1 : (>>1$num + >>2$num)`.
+This operator `>>?` is ahead of operator which will provide the value of that signal 1 cycle before and 2 cycle before respectively.

+Below is snapshot of Sequential Calculator which remembers the last result, and uses it for the next calculation.

 ## Pipelined logic

+Timing abstract powerful feature of TL-Verilog which converts a code into pipeline stages easily.
+Whole code under `|pipe` scope with stages defined as `@?`

+Below is snapshot of 2-cycle calculator which clears the output alternatively and output of given inputs are observed at the next cycle.

 ## Validity

+Validity is TL-verilog means signal indicates validity of transaction and described as "when" scope else it will work as don't care.
+Denoted as `?$valid`.
+Validity provides easier debug, cleaner design, better error checking, automated clock gating.

+Below is snapshot of 2-cycle calculator with validity.

 # Basic RISC-V CPU micro-architecture